On this day, August 27, in 1979, Mountbatten and three members of his holiday party died after the IRA blew up his boat.

-The twin claims of his backing for Irish unity and of the inadequate security arrangements have been made in an RTE TV documentary screened this week and which was prompted by the 30th anniversary of the attack.
+The twin claims of his backing for Irish unity and of the inadequate security arrangements have been made in an RTÉ TV documentary screened in 2009 and which was prompted by the 30th anniversary of the attack.

 The program revealed that the National Archives came across a letter which was written by Donal O'Sullivan, who was Irish ambassador in London.

 The letter was written following a meeting between the ambassador and Mountbatten and said, “I hope that this can be developed into a major advance towards the final solution.
 Reunification is the only eventual solution.
 If there is anything he can do to help, he would be most happy to cooperate.”

 Mountbatten’s official biographer Philip Ziegler told viewers, “He was naturally liberal in his instincts, whatever community he was in.
 He thought that the views of the majority ought to be respected and they should be allowed to make their own decisions.
 I suspect that secretly he thought that, in the end, reunification was inevitable.”